 I like it when brands use an unusual subject line, and that’s what encouraged me to open this email.
 The moment I opened it I was spellbound by the great colors and imagery, which entices me to click and buy something instantly.
 Well done!

 5. Be Direct With Your Subject Line like Honest Company

 Subject line: Need A Helping Hand for the Holidays?

 I liked this email because of its direct approach, and who doesn’t like receiving a helping hand for holidays.
 The email is clean and airy in design and includes clear CTAs, so the subscriber knows exactly where to click.

 Instead of annoying your subscriber base by sending those same stale emails with different products, get creative!
 Promotional emails are looked down upon by subscribers for there are a whole lot of email marketers who are over exploiting these ROI drivers by choosing quantity over quality, a poor design and targeting everyone with the same promotional offer.
-Not every promotional email has to do hard selling, but these emails also gives you an opportunity to get your brand name across every time.
+Not every promotional email has to do the hard selling, but these emails also give you an opportunity to get your brand name across every time.